gravitational/teleport/rfd/0096-helm-chart-revamp.md

 #### Custom Resources

-The chart should support deploying teleport Custom Resources when the operator is enabled.
-Currently supported OSS resources are `TeleportUsers`, `TeleportRoles`, `TeleportGithubConnector`.
-Enterprise users can also deploy `TeleportOIDCConnector` and `TeleportSAMLConnector`.
+It was initially planned to allow deployment of custom resources through the chart.

-The [Custom Resources configuration values]() section covers how the CR configuration is passed through values.
+Unfortunately, Helm does not support deploying both a CRD and its CRs in the same release (it checks if the API is supported before deploying).
+This section has been removed from the RFD during implementation.

 ### Values and Teleport configuration